Bring Me the Head of Alfredo Garcia: Music

 The Flaming Stars named one of their compilation albums Bring Me the Rest of Alfredo Garcia in 1997.

 Industrial rock band Chemlab sampled a shootout scene from the movie on their 1998 album East Side Militia via the opening track "Exile on Mainline".

+Comic books

+The title is referenced in 'Badger' volume one, issue four.

 Radio

 In the "Film Club" round of the popular long-running BBC Radio 4 panel comedy I'm Sorry I Haven't A Clue, regular reference is made to this film—usually by Graeme Garden—with one or more words changed to satisfy that week's theme of comedy film titles.

-Television

-A 1981 Episode of The Incredible Hulk was titled "Bring Me The Head of the Hulk".

-Bring Me the Head of Light Entertainment was a British comedy panel game which ran on Channel 5 between 1999 and 2003.

-In Gilmore Girls episode 115 "Welcome to the Doll House" (2005), Rory says, "You did it.
-You brought me the head of Alfredo Garcia", in reference to the film.

-In House episode 78 "You Don't Want to Know" (2007), House issues the contest objective: to "bring me the thong of Lisa Cuddy".

-In Futurama episode 113 "Overclockwise" (2011), Mom tells the Hoverfish "Bring me the clock of Bender Rodriguez" in reference to the film.

-Kaijudo episode 42 "Bring Me the Head of Tatsurion the Unchained" (2013) is a reference to the title of this film.

-Randy Cunningham: 9th Grade Ninja season 1 episode 23b "Bring Me the Head of Ranginald Bagel!"
-(2014) references and parodies the title and plot of the film.

-In True Detective's season 2 finale ("Omega Station", 2015), a scene in a set photographer's home features a poster for the movie.

-Transformers: Cyberverse episode 22 "Bring Me the Spark of Optimus Prime" (2019) references the title of this film.

 Others

 In an out-of-office email reply Ryan Reynolds apologized to "The Head of Alfredo Garcia" after the sale of Aviation American Gin.

 In Cyberpunk 2077, a side mission titled "Bring Me the Head of Gustavo Orta" references the title of the film.

+Season 6, episode 6 of Gilmore Girls, titled “Welcome to the Dollhouse”, Rory references the film upon receiving a large gift box from Logan.
+Not yet knowing what’s inside, Rory declares: “Wow, you did it!
+You brought me the head of Alfredo Garcia.”